 Item Description Enable Select it to enable the built-in 802.1X server.
 At present, such feature can be used for wireless and wired 802.1x authentication.
+Certificate Select a certificate for the user profiles.
+Usually, the self-signed certificate will be used as the default certificate.
+If there are many local / trusted certificates, select one of the certificates if required.
 User Profile Select All - Click to add all User Profiles to the 802.1X server.
 All profiles will appear under the Authentication List.
 Clear All - Remove all user profiles from the 802.1X server.
 All profiles will appear under Available List.
 Sync User Profile Make the enabling/disabling setting for both Internal RADIUS and Local 802.1X synchronize for all of the user profiles (User Management>>User Profile).
-For example, if Local 802.1x is configured as Enabled (checked), the Internal RADIUS will be configured as Enabled 3.
-Internal Services Internal RADIUS Note: Internal Services means the account and password of this user profile can be used by other application.
-OK Refresh Clear Cancel If Local 802.1X is configured as Disabled (unchecked), the
+For example, if Local 802.1x is configured as Enabled (checked), the Internal RADIUS will be configured as Enabled